 I mentioned before that since I was trained, 100 jumping jacks wasn’t that much of a challenge for me, that’s true for everything but my core.
-I’m not saying I don’t train my ab muscles, I’m just saying that the amount of work they do during a jumping jack is a lot more than I thought it was, and I definitely felt it.
+I’m not saying I don’t train my 10-pack abs, I’m just saying that the amount of work they do during a jumping jack is a lot more than I thought it was, and I definitely felt it.

 Other Muscles Worked

 Of course, the jumping jack is gonna work primarily your legs during the jump, and your arms when you swing them up.
 Like I said, this probably won’t pose much of a challenge for trained individuals, but for untrained ones, it’s a different story.